-According to the 2014 Census, More than 3.8 million of the 19.3 million veterans in the US are coping with a service connected disability.
+According to the 2014 Census, More than 3.8 million of the 19.3 million veterans in the US are coping with a service-connected disability.
 Due to the improvements in battlefield medical treatment, they return alive, yet not whole.
-Service members are trained to depend on each other.
-Upon separation from the military, many veterans feel disconnected and alone, experiencing a significant and immediate loss in the lack of camaraderie and interdependence as they return to the civilian world and their communities.
+Upon separation from the military, many veterans feel disconnected and alone, experiencing a loss of purpose, identity, and community as they try to reestablish themselves in their civilian communities.

 Our programs permanently impact lives by helping members of all military branches with disabilities tackle personal challenges.
 Mountains serve as both metaphor and training ground for stretching goals, building world-class teams, innovating through adversity and stepping up to lead and serve others.
 Through the No Barriers Warriors experience, we provide veterans with camaraderie and support systems they can depend on.